Oklahoma City Thunder’s NBA winning streak hits 10 but Detroit Pistons’ ends at 13

 “I’m good.
 I’m tired,” he said.
 “Tomorrow is Thanksgiving.
 I’ll get a lot of food and fuel in me and I’ll be OK.”

-The Thunder, unbeaten at home, rose to 3-0 in NBA Cup West Group A and can complete a group sweep with a home victory on Friday (Saturday morning, Singapore time) over Phoenix.
+The Thunder, unbeaten at home, rose to 3-0 in NBA Cup West Group A and can complete a group sweep with a home victory on Nov 28 (Nov 29 morning, Singapore time) over the Phoenix Suns.

-All Wednesday games were in the NBA Cup mid-season tournament, which closes group play on Friday.
+All the games on Nov 26 were part of the NBA Cup mid-season tournament, which ends group play on Nov 28.

-Toronto has clinched the East Group A crown and the Los Angeles Lakers have taken the West Group B title.
+The Toronto Raptors have clinched the East Group A crown and the Los Angeles Lakers have taken the West Group B title.

-Three group winners and a wildcard team from each conference advance to the knockout stage, which starts on December 9.
+All group winners and a wildcard team from each conference advance to the knockout stage, which starts on Dec 9.

-Minnesota were eliminated from Cup contention by the loss and a 133-128 Memphis overtime win at New Orleans.
+Minnesota were eliminated from NBA Cup contention by the loss and a 133-128 Memphis Grizzlies’ overtime road win over the New Orleans Pelicans.

-At Boston, Cunningham’s game-high 42 points were not enough for Eastern Conference leader Detroit (15-3).
+In Boston, Cunningham’s game-high tally of 42 points was not enough for Eastern Conference leaders Detroit (15-3).

-The Pistons missed out on a club-record 14th consecutive victory, instead sharing the 13-game win streak mark with the 1989-90 and 2003-04 squads that won NBA titles.
+The visitors missed out on a club-record 14th consecutive victory, instead sharing the 13-game winning streak mark with the 1989-90 and 2003-04 squads, who went on to win the championship.

-Detroit’s loss left Orlando alone atop East Group B in the NBA Cup at 3-0 with a showdown for the title coming against the Magic on Friday in Detroit.
+The Pistons’ loss left Orlando alone atop East Group B in the NBA Cup at 3-0 with a showdown against the Magic on Nov 28 in Detroit.
 AFP